Ricoh WG-60 Comparison Review

 The Ricoh WG-60 is a fixed lens compact camera that was officially introduced in October 2018 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 15.9 megapixel.

 Is the Ricoh WG-60 a good camera?
-The WG-60 has a Camera Elo of 1127.
+The WG-60 has a Camera Elo of 1629.
 This rating puts the WG-60 below average of all travel zoom compact cameras.
 In terms of its sensor size category (small sensor cameras), the WG-60 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Ricoh WG-60 is more than 5 years old, and there have been many other good digital cameras released since 2018.

 |Fixed lens compact camera|